-At Whittier College, education goes beyond the campus.
-The Business Administration department provides opportunities for real-world experience that prepares students for their careers and helps them grow intellectually and personally.
+The business administration department provides opportunities for real-world experience that prepares students for their careers and helps them grow intellectually and personally.

 Doing Business Around the Globe

-She’s just one of the many Poets who have traveled overseas to gain distinctive perspectives on the global marketplace, thanks to globetrotting JanTerm courses.
-In China, Brittany and other Poets met with diplomats and senior executives of global firms such as Google and Lenovo.
-Other Poets have traveled to Argentina and Mexico to meet with heads of multinational corporations.
+She’s just one of the many Poets who have traveled overseas to gain invaluable perspectives on the global marketplace, thanks to globetrotting JanTerm courses.
+In China, Brittany and her classmates met with diplomats and senior executives of global firms such as Google and Lenovo.
+Other Poets have traveled to Argentina, Mexico, Germany, and England, often meeting with heads of multinational corporations.

 Professors lead these trips and add their special focus to the course, based on their own research interests.
-For instance, when Professor Lana Nino has led students through China, she has turned their attention to the influence of business on society by visiting non-profit organizations that are focused on the country’s environment.
+For instance, when professor Lana Nino has led students through China, she has turned their attention to the influence of business on society by visiting non-profit organizations that are focused on the country’s environment.

 From participating in an international sales meeting to working in a call center, everything international business major Austin Luckett experienced while interning in China reaffirmed his dream to work internationally.

 Austin was among the first group of Whittier students to intern for two months at Intex, one of China’s major manufacturers and Walmart’s Vendor of the Year.
 Through the Intex Fellowship, students learn about international business, customer service, inventory forecast, employee training, and how to collaborate with Chinese employees.

 To join, Poets need to demonstrate a desire to learn about Chinese culture and business practices and show an enthusiasm for sharing positive elements of American culture with Chinese counterparts.
 Learn more about the fellowship, and visit the fellowship page for more opportunities, as well.

 More Business Internships